UCB-BioE-Genetic-Design-Automation/inventory-manager-vannytrinh/testing.md

 ## make_box
 `make_box`
-- create a 8x8 box
+- Create a 8x8 box
-  - check that all features of box is stored correctly
+  - Check that all features of box is stored correctly
-  - check the number of rows in the box
+  - Check the number of rows in the box
-  - check the number of columns in the box
+  - Check the number of columns in the box

 ## add_box
 `add_box`
-- add box to inventory
+- Add box to inventory
-  - check that box is now in inventory
+  - Check that box is now in inventory
-- add box with same name as existing box
+- Add box with same name as existing box
-  - check for error
+  - Check for error
-- add something that is not a box
+- Add something that is not a box
-  - check for error
+  - Check for error
-- add multiple boxes
+- Add multiple boxes
-  - check that all boxes are in inventory
+  - Check that all boxes are in inventory

 ## remove_box
 `remove_box`
-- remove box (box has a sample inside)
+- Remove box (box has a sample inside)
-  - check that box is removed from inventory
+  - Check that box is removed from inventory
-  - check that sample is removed from inventory
+  - Check that sample is removed from inventory
-- remove a box that doesn’t exist
+- Remove a box that doesn’t exist
-  - check for error
+  - Check for error

 ## remove_sample
 `remove_sample`
-- remove sample from box
+- Remove sample from box
-  - check that sample removed from box
+  - Check that sample removed from box
-  - check that sample info removed from inventory
+  - Check that sample info removed from inventory
-- remove sample at empty location
+- Remove sample at empty location
-  - check for error
+  - Check for error
-- remove sample at invalid location
+- Remove sample at invalid location
-  - check for error
+  - Check for error
-- remove sample from invalid box
+- Remove sample from invalid box
-  - check for error
+  - Check for error

 ## find_sample
 `find_sample`
-- find sample w/ all fields specified in query (one matching)
+- Find sample w/ all fields specified in query (one matching)
-  - check for correct location for sample that match
+  - Check for correct location for sample that match
-- find samples w/ one field specified in query
+- Find samples w/ one field specified in query
-  - check for correct locations for samples that match
+  - Check for correct locations for samples that match
-- find samples w/ two fields specified in query
+- Find samples w/ two fields specified in query
-  - check for correct locations for samples that match
+  - Check for correct locations for samples that match
-- find samples w/ a query that matches nothing in existing inventory
+- Find samples w/ a query that matches nothing in existing inventory
-  - check for empty list
+  - Check for empty list
-- find samples w/ a query with an invalid key
+- Find samples w/ a query with an invalid key
-  - check for error
+  - Check for error

 ## update_box
 `update_box`
-- update box (including name)
+- Update box (including name)
-  - check updated box fields are correct
+  - Check updated box fields are correct
-  - check that sample locations in inventory reflect update
+  - Check that sample locations in inventory reflect update
-- update box w/ invalid key
+- Update box w/ invalid key
-  - check for error
+  - Check for error
-- update box that doesn’t exist
+- Update box that doesn’t exist
-  - check for error
+  - Check for error

 ## retrieve_box
 `retrieve_box`
-- retrieve 8x8 box with 6 samples
+- Retrieve 8x8 box with 6 samples
-  - check for a 8x8 2d array
+  - Check for a 8x8 2d array
-  - check for 6 samples in box
+  - Check for 6 samples in box
-- retrieve box that doesn’t exists
+- Retrieve box that doesn’t exists
-  - check for error
+  - Check for error

 ## tsv_to_box
 `tsv_to_box`
-- convert an example tsv file
+- Convert an example tsv file
-  - check for box with correct number of samples
+  - Check for box with correct number of samples
-- convert an invalid filepath
+- Convert an invalid filepath
-  - check for error
+  - Check for error

 ## box_to_tsv
 `box_to_tsv`
-- convert a box to tsv
+- Convert a box to tsv
-  - check that filepath name was correctly returned
+  - Check that filepath name was correctly returned
-  - check that box instance is unchanged
+  - Check that box instance is unchanged
-  - convert back from file to box and check that the boxes are equivalent
+  - Convert back from file to box and check that the boxes are equivalent
-- convert something that is not a box
+- Convert something that is not a box
-  - check for error
+  - Check for error